osmosis-labs/mesh-security/docs/README.md

 This max cap can be updated by governance as needed, so if a lot more (or less) local tokens are staked, the max cap of the providers can be updated with a gov vote to keep them in reasonable limits.

+Please [look at the use cases](./UseCases.md) to see the use of max cap in some example scenarios to gain a better intuition of how it works.

 ### Failure Modes